0cjs/clash-play/README.md

 - `Clash.Prelude` must be imported because we use `NoImplicitPrelude` to avoid importing the standard prelude.
 - `Test.Framework` provides `assertEqual` etc.
-- All definitions with prefix `test_` are considered tests by the HTF preprocessor and will be instrumented so that failures can show filename, line number, and expected and actual results.
+- All definitions with prefix `test_` are considered HUnit tests by the HTF preprocessor; all definitions with prefix `prop_` are considered QuickCheck properties.
+These will be instrumented so that failures can show filename, line number, and expected and actual results.